How to tell if you're pregnant

 Here are some of the early signs and symptoms of pregnancy.
-Remember that these symptoms could also have other causes.

 A missed period (amenorrhoea) – this is the most reliable sign of pregnancy.
 If you usually have regular periods and you are late, you should consider having a pregnancy test.
 Some women may experience bleeding earlier than their expected period and for a shorter duration (see implantation bleeding).
 In rare cases women have light periods throughout their pregnancy.